Images From the Otherworld

 Through my works based on sacred sites, I explore the intersection of the physical landscape with the spiritual realm.
 Inspired by the ancient Celts, who revered in-between times and places such as twilight and the shore, I merge surreal figurative elements into sacred landscapes.
 To best express the spiritual purpose of such sites, I employ visionary imagery inspired by the shaman’s inner landscape, as well as ideas found in dreams, meditation, and yoga poses.
 Though my process is in the visionary painting tradition, I employ photorealism to lend believability to my compositions by using multiple oil layers of glazes and wet-on-dry textures.
 While I seek to depict the specific physical details of each sacred site, often the setting serves as a universal context as well as a firm sense of place.

 I am provided with rich source material at holy wells, those natural springs or other water sources that are revered as places of healing, a continuation of the ancient Celtic tradition of venerating water.
-There are thousands of wells across Ireland and the United Kingdom.
-These uplifting sites, filled with the relaxing sounds of flowing water and birdsong, are set aside from the modern, mundane world as sacred outdoor spaces.
-While others are now lost or overgrown, many wells are still actively tended and venerated by modern pilgrims.
 To extend the potential reach of each holy well I paint, I incorporate their waters, with their attributed healing properties, into the gesso layers of the canvas.